catherineisonline/travel-with-catherine/README.md

 ## Introduction

 "Travel With Catherine" is a project where I share my love for traveling and my photography portfolio.
 It contains images from various travel destinations that I have captured during my travels.
-The project is built using [React](https://reactjs.org/)
+The project is built using [React](https://reactjs.org/) and [Node.js](https://nodejs.org/en)

 ## Gallery